fossix/fossix.github.io/content/posts/2014-10-04-next-steps-after-buying-jolla.md

 ---
 layout: post
 title: What next after buying Jolla
-excerpt: "Got a Jolla Sailfish phone?
+summary: "Got a Jolla Sailfish phone?
 Congrats and welcome to the non-android, non-IOS, a pure traditional Linux OS liking community.
 Learn to hack your phone, its fun and its in the spirit of the OS and community."
 categories: articles
 tags: [jolla, sailfish, newbie]
 comments: true